Yevgeny Zamyatin: Life in exile

 After their emigration, Zamyatin and his wife settled in Paris.
 According to Mirra Ginsburg: "Zamyatin's last years in Paris were years of great material hardship and loneliness.
 As Remizov wrote, 'He came with sealed lips and a sealed heart.'
 He found little in common with most of the emigrés who had left Russia a decade earlier."

-The screenplay for Jean Renoir's The Lower Depths (1936) from Maxim Gorky's stage play was co-written by Zamyatin.
+The screenplay for Jean Renoir's The Lower Depths (1936), from Maxim Gorky's stage play of the same name, was co-written by Zamyatin.

 Zamyatin later wrote: "Gorky was informed of this, and wrote that he was pleased at my participation in the project, that he would like to see the adaptation of his play, and would wait to receive the manuscript.
 The manuscript was never sent: by the time it was ready for mailing, Gorky was dead."

-According to Mirra Ginsburg, after the film premiered: "He wrote some articles for French magazines and worked on a novel, The Scourge of God.
-Its central character was Attila, whose epoch, he felt, paralleled our own.
-The novel was never finished."
+After the film premiered, Zamyatin wrote articles for French magazines and worked on a novel, The Scourge of God, which has Attila as the main character.
+The novel was never finished.

 Death and burial

-Yevgeny Zamyatin died in poverty of a heart attack on March 10, 1937.
+Yevgeny Zamyatin died in poverty of a heart attack on 10 March 1937.
 Only a small group of friends were present for his burial at the Cimetière de Thiais, in the Parisian suburb of the same name.

 One of the mourners, however, was Zamyatin's Russian language publisher Marc Lvovich Slonim, who had befriended the Zamyatins after their arrival in the West.
-Mirra Ginsburg later wrote of Zamyatin: "His death went unreported in the Soviet press."
+His death was unreported in the Soviet press.